timosalm/tap-sales-workshop/workshop/workshop/content/exercises/catalog.md

-Cool...
-I seem to be progressing well so far!
+Cool, I am progressing well so far!

-I now want to see details of my application.
+I now want to see the details of my application.
 So I log into the TAP UI (User Interface) here:
 ```dashboard:open-url
 url: https://tap-gui.{{ ENV_TAP_INGRESS }}/catalog
 ```

-**INSTRUCTIONS:** If it’s the first time you access the web portal, you’ll have to select the Guest tile and press Enter.
+**INSTRUCTIONS:** If you access the web portal for the first time, you'll have to select the Guest tile and press Enter.

 I can see the TAP catalog with all the applications deployed, including my Inclusion application.
 I can click on my Inclusion app and access pieces of information, such as: